 - (1) The amounts shown are the cash incentive compensation award potential for each Named Executive Officer under our annual/short-term incentive compensation plan described under the caption "Compensation Discussion and Analysis".
-Actual payouts to the Named Executive Officers for the applicable fiscal year are reported in the Summary Compensation Table as "Non-Equity Incentive Plan Compensation". - (2) Represents the number of shares which may be issued pursuant to fiscal 2013 performance unit awards to the Named Executive Officers that cliff vest three years after the grant date.
+Actual payouts to the Named Executive Officers for the applicable fiscal year are reported in the Summary Compensation Table as a portion of the amount shown under the column "Non-Equity Incentive Plan Compensation". - (2) Represents the number of shares which may be issued pursuant to fiscal 2014 performance unit awards to the Named Executive Officers that cliff vest three years after the grant date.
 The number of shares of common stock received upon vesting of the performance units will range between 0% and 200% of the number of performance units awarded as determined by the three year Total Shareholder Return on the Company's common stock when compared to the Total Shareholder Return on the common stock of a group of peer companies selected by the Compensation Committee of the Board of Directors.
-The fiscal 2013 performance unit awards are described under the caption "Compensation Discussion and Analysis". - (3) Amounts shown represent restricted stock units granted to the Named Executive Officers in fiscal 2013 that vest based on the passage of time.
-The awards vest in four equal annual installments beginning one year after the grant date. - (4) Amounts shown are calculated based upon the grant date fair value calculated in accordance with ASC718 Compensation-Stock Compensation.
+The fiscal 2014 performance unit awards are described under the caption "Compensation Discussion and Analysis". - (3) Amounts shown represent service-based restricted stock units granted to the Named Executive Officers in fiscal 2014.
+The awards vest in four equal annual installments beginning one year after the grant date.
+Mr. Turner's December 23, 2013 grant was the result of his promotion to President, Matrix North American Holdings. - (4) Amounts shown are calculated based upon the grant date fair value calculated in accordance with ASC718 Compensation-Stock Compensation.
 The grant date fair value of the service-based restricted stock units is calculated by multiplying the number of restricted stock units awarded by the closing stock price on the date of grant.
 The grant date fair value of the performance units is calculated using a Monte Carlo model.
 The model estimated the fair value of the award based on approximately 100,000 simulations of the future prices of the Company's common stock compared to the future prices of its peer companies based on historical volatilities.
 The model also took into account the expected dividends over the performance period.
-See Notes 1 and 10 of the Notes to the Consolidated Financial Statements included in the Company's fiscal 2013 Annual Report on Form 10-K for a full discussion of the Company's stock based compensation accounting policies. - (5) The amounts shown represent the potential cash awards for each Named Executive Officer under the cash portion of our fiscal 2013 long-term incentive award described under the caption "Compensation Discussion and Analysis".
-The actual cash payout can range from 0% to 150% of the target payout and is based on average Return on Invested Capital for fiscal 2013 and fiscal 2014.
+See Notes 1 and 10 of the Notes to the Consolidated Financial Statements included in the Company's fiscal 2014 Annual Report on Form 10-K for a full discussion of the Company's stock based compensation accounting policies. - (5) The amounts shown represent the potential cash awards for each Named Executive Officer under the cash portion of our fiscal 2014 long-term incentive award described under the caption "Compensation Discussion and Analysis".
+The actual cash payout can range from 0% to 150% of the target payout and is based on average Return on Invested Capital for fiscal 2014 and - (6) In connection with Mr. Petrizzo's resignation, the vesting of 35,055 service-based RSUs, 15,600 stock options, and 18,207 performance units was accelerated.
+The amount shown in the Grant Date Fair Value of Stock and Option Awards column represents the incremental value to Mr. Petrizzo as a result of the accelerated vesting of these awards. - (7) The amounts for Mr. Turner are the cash incentive compensation award potential under our annual/short-term incentive compensation plan described under the caption "Compensation Discussion and Analysis".
+Mr. Turner's August 27, 2013 award target was based on his position as Vice President,